ansermino/CodeLens/deliverables/iteration-01.review.md

 #### Goals and/or tasks that were met/completed:

- * From most to least important.
- * Refer/link to artifact(s) that show that a goal/task was met/completed.
- * If a goal/task was not part of the original iteration plan, please mention it.
+ * Decide on the idea
+ * Choose the key features or project will have.
+ * Decide the role of each group member.

 #### Goals and/or tasks that were planned but not met/completed:

- * From most to least important.
  * For each goal/task, explain why it was not met/completed.
-   e.g. Did you change your mind, or did you just not get to it yet?
+   e.g. Did you change your mind, or did y * From most to least important. ou just not get to it yet?

 ## Meeting Highlights